 It would be possible for a sub-regional apportionment to be developed by the West Midlands Aggregate Working Party (AWP) and be supported by council resolution of the member Mineral Planning Authorities, as was the case before the RSS.
-However the future of the West Midlands AWP is currently unclear as the government has required the management of the AWP to be tendered for, and at present there is no chair or secretariat for this group.
-Without the regional assembly and other regional structures of governance, relationships and agreements may take time to become established and any agreement looks unlikely before the end of 2016.
+However this is not currently an option being pursued by the West Midlands AWP.

 The National Planning Policy Framework (NPPF) and associated guidance places the onus on Mineral Planning Authorities to make demand forecasts through the Local Aggregate Assessment.

 This requires Mineral Planning Authorities to consider the advice of Aggregate working parties but gives flexibility to consider local circumstances.